It's a Man's World (TV series): Production

 Revue Productions packaged the series, which was filmed at Revue Studios in Universal City, California.
 Peter Tewksbury created the show and was the producer and director.
 Jack Marshall provided the music.
 The series was broadcast on Mondays from 7:30 to 8:30 p.m.
 Eastern Time.

+Critical response

+A review in The New York Times said that It's a Man's World "is not really that good".
+The review noted that the houseboat setting was not typical for a group of young men and said that the characters were often boring.

 Aftermath

 After the show was cancelled as of mid-January 1963, Corbett found work almost immediately on the already-airing show Route 66.
 Route 66 was thematically similar to It's A Man's World, exploring many of the same issues of American life, particularly the issues of restlessness and idealism.
 Corbett began his co-starring role as Lincoln Case on Route 66 in March, 1963.

 In 1977, ABC revisited the premise of It's a Man's World with The San Pedro Beach Bums, a 60-minute situation comedy about five young men living together on a houseboat in San Pedro, California.
 It also was unsuccessful, lasting only ten episodes.